reTHINK-project/specs/tests/discovery/readme.md

 # IMaDS

-This section describes the usage of components involved in the IMaDS discovery and registry framework.
+This section describes the usage of components involved in the IMaDS discovery and registry framework [1][2].
 Using the IMaDS framework, users can connect to other users' devices using a immutable GUID.
 The framework uses three components, being Discovery, Global Registry, and Domain Registry, while the ReThink runtime provides a GUI component to store and manage contacts in an addressbook application.

 The Addressbook is a web based application included in the ReThink runtime that allows users to create and maintain one's identity.
 The Addressbook is reachable in the browser at localhost as part of the admin interface of the ReThink runtime.
 Its main screen shows a list of contacts and means to query for and add users: